Selen Altunkulak: Club career

-For the 2019–20 Division 1 Féminine season, she signed with Olympique de Marseille, which was recently promoted from the Division 2 Féminine.
+For the 2019–20 Division 1 Féminine season, she signed on 1 July 2019 with Olympique de Marseille, which was recently promoted from the Division 2 Féminine.

+She signed with Rodez on 29 January 2022, and played two seasons.
+On 12 January 2024, she transferred to Toulouse.
+In the 2023–24 Division 3 Féminine season, she appeared in 21 matches and scored 33 goals.
+She scored also one goal in two matches of the Coupe de France Féminine.

 International career

 She was admitted to the Turkey women's national team, and debuted internationally in the Goldcity Women's Cup 2017 on 1 March 2017, and scored her first international goal.
 She took part at the 2019 FIFA Women's World Cup qualification – UEFA preliminary round – Group 4 matches.
 In the second match of the tournament, she scored a hat-trick in the match against Luxembourg on 8 April 2017.